 Quite a few people have been asking me about Dave recently.
-This household pet that brings so much joy to my life is actually a natural yeast culture, cultivated right here in the Cotswolds.
-I made him by simply exposing an organic flour and water mix to the elements to collect the wild yeast spores that blow around on the wind.
+This household pet that brings so much joy to my life isn’t a cat or a dog, it’s actually a natural yeast culture, cultivated right here in the Cotswolds.
+I made him by exposing an organic flour and water mix to the elements to collect the wild yeast spores that blow around on the wind.
 It really is as simple as that.
 The crossing of fingers helps a little too, but these dormant spores are even present in the flour itself.

 Starters or leavens like this are beautiful things, as they’re unique to their surroundings in terms of their taste and behaviour.
-They’re also alive and require a degree of husbandry.
+They’re also alive, and as such require a degree of husbandry.
 My sourdough bread is merely a combination of Dave, flour, salt and water.
-The most vital ingredient in good bread is time.
+The most vital ingredient in good bread is without doubt, time.
 All bread used to be made with wild yeast, but mass produced commercial yeast is faster and much easier to store and control.

 Now, I skip over the fact that our starter is called ‘Dave’, as I’m quite used to it now, but I must stress that it wasn’t my choice of name.
 Much akin to Boaty McBoatface and Brexit, be careful when asking children to make important decisions.